peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 ## Troubleshooting:

+- On Open/LibreELEC you must disable the "wait for network" function in the ELEC settings
 - Enable logging Kodi and check log file %AppData%\Kodi\kodi.log
 - In log find server ip adress and myvideos.
 - If kodi has a problem with writing to the database then there is a problem with the permissions on the server.